-Women use birth control for many reasons, including to avoid getting pregnant before they are ready.
-Making birth control accessible and affordable is the most effective way to reduce the number of unintended pregnancies.
+People use birth control for many reasons, including to avoid an unintended pregnancy.
+Birth control is essential healthcare for millions of Americans.
+Making all forms of birth control accessible and affordable for all in Washington is the most effective way to reduce the number of unintended pregnancies.

-In 2017, Washington State legislators took an important step toward making birth control accessible to all women, by passing a law that requires insurance companies to provide 12 months of birth-control pills at a time.
-But with provisions of the Affordable Care Act mandating preventive coverage, including birth control, in jeopardy, it’s up to state legislators to ensure that women in Washington State continue to have access to no-cost birth control through their insurance plans.
-NARAL Pro-Choice Washington will work to ensure that women in our state are able to access affordable contraception regardless of where they live or how much money they make.
+In 2017, Washington State legislators took an important step toward making birth control accessible to all by passing a law that requires insurance companies to provide 12 months of birth-control pills at a time.
+In 2019, Washington state legislature also passed a bill to prohibit healthcare discrimination on the basis of immigration status or gender identity.
+Transgender people and undocumented immigrants face barriers to care healthcare access.
+Undocumented immigrants are barred from the federal Take Charge program and transgender people were excluded from reproductive services covered by Medicaid and private insurance.
+The bill created a state-funded program to cover undocumented Washingtonians’ family planning services and banned discrimination on the basis of gender identity.
+There is still work to do and NARAL Pro-Choice Washington will continue to fight to ensure patients in our state are able to access affordable contraception regardless of where they live or how much money they make.